bajumar/Azure-Monitor-Logs/Query Library/Azure Site Recovery/LineChart - Trend of Churn-Upload Delta.md

 ### Why is this useful?

-The Delta value should normalize near or at zero over time under normal conditions:
+The Delta value should normalize near zero over time:

 + Positive values indicate that the local disk is writing more data than the Site Recovery Agent is able to transmit to the Recovery Vault.